Unsure of How to Start?

 The key is to ensure that you’re utilizing the right channels.

 For every $1 spent on email marketing, the average campaign earns $38 in ROI, according to a Campaign Manager report.
 The key is to send targeted and segmented emails exactly when your audience needs them most.
-This requires you to use an automated email marketing system such as HubSpot to set up personalized, targeted email campaigns that are triggered by what your users are doing.
+Working with a SaaS marketing agency partnered with HubSpot can allow you to set up personalized, targeted email campaigns that are triggered by what your users are doing.

 For example, when a potential customer first signs up for your mailing list, they should receive a welcome email.
 Then, if they download a case study or sign up for a free trial of your software, they should receive a different email that’s better suited to their current sales funnel location—a first-month discount for purchasing today.
 Just make sure that every email has a purpose and furthers your marketing strategy.